gerrymandr/metric_visualizer/README.md

 ## Strech goals

-* Extract out also demographic data, and come up with visualizations that display that compare demographic data with the convexity measures
+* Extract demographic data, and come up with visualizations that compare demographic data with the convexity measures
-* Make the interface for implementing new metrics more intuative.
+* Make the interface for implementing new metrics more intuitive.

 ### Primary Contacts